 - Refrigerator: if you find you want to store it for longer, it will last covered in the fridge for up to 5 days.

 - Freezer: you can freeze a baked or an unbaked Cherry Pie, wrapped in plastic wrap and aluminum foil, for about 1 month.
-To bake an unbaked frozen pie, just remove all wrapping and bake as directed, adding about 15 minutes onto the total time.
-To reheat a frozen baked pie, warm in a 350 degree oven for about 15-20 minutes, or until warmed through.
+To bake an unbaked frozen pie, remove all wrapping and bake as directed, adding about 15 minutes to the total time.
+To reheat a frozen baked pie, warm it in a 350-degree oven for about 15-20 minutes or until warmed through.